-If you’re a gun person that wants to take that tinkering and turn it into a money-making venture, or you just want to be able to do all your own work on your guns… you’ve probably thought about gunsmithing schools and classes.
+If you’re a gun person that wants to take that tinkering and turn it into a money-making venture, or you just want to work on your guns, you’ve probably thought about gunsmithing schools or classes.

 Founded in 2000, the Sonoran Desert Institute provides online learning opportunities to those interested in a wide range of gunsmithing and armorer topics.

-SDI is a great for both hobby-level gunsmiths who want to be able to do more in their home workshops, and for professionals (or would-be pro’s that want to break into the industry).
+SDI is great for both hobby-level gunsmiths who want to do more in their home workshops and for professionals (or would-be pros that want to break into the industry).

-Their instructors are highly recommended by many in the industry and SDI grads seem to have an easier time finding a job than graduates of most other gunsmithing programs.
+Their instructors come highly recommended by many in the industry.
+And SDI grads seem to have an easier time finding a job than graduates of most other gunsmithing programs.

-Cost is again dependent on what exactly you’re looking to learn, and you can simply take the classes you want if you’re not looking for a certification or degree at the end of your enrollment.
+Cost is again dependent on what exactly you’re looking to learn.
+Take the classes you want if you’re not looking for a certification or degree.

-One of the nation’s most well-regarded online gunsmithing schools, American Gunsmithing Institute offer courses geared towards both career gunsmiths who want professional training and hobbyists who just want to be able to work on their own guns safely and effectively.
+One of the nation’s most well-regarded online gunsmithing schools, American Gunsmithing Institute offers courses geared to various needs.

 But they also offer some specific Armorer’s level courses for $40 plus specialty courses and certified courses that range from $50 to $1,300.

-They’ve been around since 1946, and they have lessons covering several different aspects of gunsmithing, buying and selling firearms, and basic firearms information.
+Operating since 1946, they offer lessons covering several different aspects of gunsmithing, buying and selling firearms, and basic firearms information.

-MGS is a standout among other, similar programs in that they focus primarily on hands-on training and class projects where you will be completing a project such as refinishing a stock, or building a rifle lower, rather than simply reading up on a process or technique.
+MGS is a standout among other similar programs.
+They focus primarily on hands-on training and class project — such as refinishing a stock or building a rifle lower, rather than simply reading up on a process or technique.

-Ashworth College is located in my home state of Georgia, and their online program focuses on practical, real-world projects designed to emulate what an actual gunsmith will be working on during their day-to-day job.
+Ashworth College is located in my home state of Georgia, and its online program focuses on practical, real-world projects.

 At the end of the program, you should have a good grasp of basic gunsmithing techniques and should be able to sit for any state or federal firearms or armorer’s test that doesn’t have its own required coursework.